Tokyo prosecutors charge ex-Nissan chairman accused of financial misconduct | CBC News

 Ghosn, 64, was sent to Nissan by its partner Renault SA of France in 1999.
 He led a dramatic turnaround of the near-bankrupt Japanese automaker.
 But Ghosn's star-level pay drew attention since executives in Japan tend to be paid far less than their international counterparts.

-Only Ghosn's attorneys and embassy officials from Lebanon, France and Brazil, where he has citizenship, have been allowed to visit him.
+Only Ghosn's lawyers and embassy officials from Lebanon, France and Brazil, where he has citizenship, have been allowed to visit him.

+Shin Kukimoto, deputy chief prosecutor at the Tokyo District Prosecutor's Office, declined Monday to say if the suspects were rejecting the allegations.
+He said Ghosn and Kelly were being detained because they are considered flight risks.

+He also denied that the two would be forced to make confessions.
+Japan's criminal justice system has been criticized for detaining people for long periods to pressure them to confess.
+The conviction rate for those charged is more than 99 percent.